Top 10 Male Singers with the Best Vocal Range

 Actually, there is no best vocal range because it's subjective.
 But this list looks more accurate than most other vocal range-related lists.
 Glad to see Mike Patton is on top.

-Patton has the highest range in music, with 6 octaves.
+Patton has the highest range in music, with six octaves.
 This guy is a perfect example of hard work paying off.

-Known for having the second-highest range in music, with a whopping 5 & 1/2 octaves, Corey also has a lot of control over his vocals, being able to go from screaming to singing and back again in the snap of a finger.
+Known for having the second-highest range in music, with a whopping five and a half octaves, Corey also has a lot of control over his vocals.
+He can go from screaming to singing and back again in the snap of a finger.

 Even if you hate him, you can't deny his powerful vocals.
-5 octaves is a rarity, and even if it's not exactly clean, Rose pulls this off as if it were effortless.
+Five octaves is a rarity, and even if it's not exactly clean, Rose pulls this off as if it were effortless.

-Simply the best by his versatile + intonation/manner vocals.
+Simply the best by his versatile intonation and manner vocals.

 He is inhuman.
 He is the Japanese Mike Patton.